XIVStats/XIVStats/readme.md

 database in a web page, it would be recommended to gather the data seperately and hard-code it in, and then only update the data if you re-run a scan of the lodestone.

-The complete database provided was compiled using an early version of the script, which did not properly handle apostrophes.
-Due to this, players with apostrophes in there name will instead have the string "&#39;".
-There is an included script "apostrophe_cleanup.rb", which works similarly to xiv_stats.rb, and will go through the range specified and fix all apostrophes.
-I am currently investigating a faster way of achieving this.